 Toxic ingredients in sunscreen you need to avoid

 Following a study conducted in Hawaii and the US Virgin Islands on the effects of certain chemicals on coral reefs and ocean wildlife, the state of Hawaii banned two sunscreen ingredients.
 This was even though both ingredients were on the US Food and Drug Administration list of approved active ingredients for sunscreen.
 Researchers found that the two ingredients – oxybenzone and octinoxate – are dangerous to nature.
-They cause bleaching, deformities, damage to its DNA and even death to coral.
+They cause bleaching, deformities, damage to its DNA, and even death to coral.
 This is not just from swimmers bathing in the ocean with sunscreen on them.
 Even when you shower, your sunscreen goes into the public sewerage system, which eventually lands up in the ocean.

 These chemicals might also be labeled as benzophenone-3 and octyl methoxycinnamate, respectively.
 You can read more about this in the full article on our website.
 For now, you should know that it’s best to avoid these ingredients, not just for their effects on the environment, but also on our hormones.
-Also, it’s best to steer clear of the other harmful ingredients in various sunscreens.
+Also, it’s best to steer clear of other harmful ingredients in various sunscreens.
 This is because they can also disrupt hormones and cause skin allergies.

 These toxic ingredients include: